Zum Inhalt springen

 When using etracker in the cookie-less standard, the mildest means available for the task is selected.
 This is because only pseudonymous visit identifiers are generated from the user agent, the pseudonymized (directly shortened) IP address and the date of the day, which per se rule out profiling and recognition on subsequent days.
 Thomas Brehm, an expert in data protection law, even argues that this does not constitute a personal reference.
 According to Brehm, the GDPR does not imply a personal reference for all online identifiers.
 Rather, it depends on the personal reference or the personal reference in the specific individual case (see also Hanloser: Geräte-Identifier im Spannungsfeld von DS-GVO, TMG und ePrivacy-VO Zeitschrift für Datenschutz (ZD) 2018, 213).
 Due to the small number of information elements and the explicit time limitation, it is impossible to link an individual person and thus identify or make them identifiable.

 It is sometimes assumed that the supervisory authorities regard local implementations of analysis software such as Piwik/Matomo as the mildest means.
 However, this is not the case.
-Rather, the guidance issued by the supervisory authorities for telemedia providers only mentioned as an example of a milder means compared to services such as Google Analytics: “The goal – reach measurement – can also be achieved with milder, equally suitable means that collect significantly less personal data and do not transmit it to third parties (e.g. without involving third parties via a local implementation of analytics software).”
+Rather, the Guidance from the supervisory authorities for telemedia providers only mentioned as an example of a milder means compared to services such as Google Analytics: “The goal – reach measurement – can also be achieved with milder, equally suitable means that collect significantly less personal data and do not transmit it to third parties (e.g. without involving third parties via a local implementation of analytics software).”
 In particular, the controller must ensure a suitable level of security against unauthorized access when using a local implementation, which SaaS providers such as etracker can guarantee with dedicated system administrators, independent penetration tests and the like.
 In this respect, the level of protection with a SaaS solution is generally higher than with a local implementation.

 The consent required in accordance with the BGH ruling when storing data on or reading data from the user’s end device or as required by Section 15 para.
 3 sentence 1 TMG when creating user profiles for the purpose of advertising or market research does not apply to etracker’s cookie-less session tracking.
 No user profiles are explicitly created, nor is data stored in the end device via cookies and similar technologies, nor is data read from the end device.
 Only technical data that the browser sends to the web server and which cannot be used to establish a personal reference is recorded.
 Even in combination, the data such as operating system, browser, device type and city are far too coarse to draw conclusions about a person or a computer.